 The provisions of this Division are additional to and do not affect the application of the Interpretation Act 1984 Part V.

-[Section 62A inserted by No. 38 of 2011 s.
+[Section 62A inserted: No. 38 of 2011 s.
 38.]

 62B.
 Licensing officers appointed immediately before 7 Jan 2012

 An appointment that was in effect under section 40(1) immediately before the day on which the Child Care Services Amendment Act 2011 section 24(1) (the amending provision) comes into operation is, on and after that day, to be taken to be a designation under section 40(1) as amended by the amending provision.